ArcBlock/forge-dapp-starters/packages/forge-react-starter/blocklet.md

 - Have a running [mongodb](https://mongodb.org) instance that the dApp can connects to

 Besides, you need to have ABT Wallet installed to try out the application after bootstrapping.

-## How to use this blocklet?

-Run `forge blocklet:use forge-react-starter`, you are ready to roll!

 ## LICENSE